statelyai/xstate/docs/README.md

 JavaScript and TypeScript [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine) and [statecharts](https://www.sciencedirect.com/science/article/pii/0167642387900359/pdf) for the modern web.

+New to state machines and statecharts?
+[Read our introduction](/guides/introduction-to-state-machines-and-statecharts/).

 📑 Adheres to the [SCXML specification](https://www.w3.org/TR/scxml/)

 💬 Chat on the [Stately Discord Community](https://discord.gg/KCtSX7Cdjh)